Lazerbeak12345/sway-inv/README.md

 > Above generated via `echo "Sway Inv." | figlet -f larry3d`. `larry3d` font is from the
 > official figlet "contributed" collection. `pepper` from the same collection was a close 2nd.

 Much like [SFINV], this mod is a "A cleaner, simpler solution to having an advanced inventory in Minetest."
-It's intended to be a good modding base.
+It's intended to be an excellent modding base.

 Sway uses [Flow] formspecs for rendering.

-> Lots of changes underway!
+> Lots of changes are underway!
 Not ready yet.
 >
 > In the meantime, checkout [i3](https://github.com/minetest-mods/i3).
 It's almost certianly what you want to use till this starts working.